By Amanda Vann, Esq., 301-563-6685

-- Be prepared to have significant changes to your finances until settlement has been reached and legal fees are no longer being incurred.
-This may require you to cut back on your spending and even borrowing money from friends or family until all marital assets are divided, and your new budget is established.
+- Be prepared for significant changes to your finances until settlement has been reached and legal fees are no longer being incurred.
+This may require you to cut back on your spending and even borrow money from friends or family until all marital assets are divided and your new budget is established.

 - Have a consultation with an attorney to manage your expectations and educate yourself on what to expect during the process.
 Prepare questions that you have and use your consultation time to develop a plan of how best to move forward.

 - Come up with a list that addresses your custody and visitation wants, as well as the division of marital property, that you can discuss with your attorney.
 Be prepared to be flexible and give a lot of thought to the practical application of any custody agreements and financial changes.

 - Go through your estate planning and think about what changes you will need to make once you are divorced.
 Ensure that you consult with your divorce attorney about what is and isn’t possible and how your divorce can impact your estate planning.

 - Get an entire team in place to support you and your children through the process.
 This will include:

 - Consult with doctors on your physical well-being.
 Obtain a therapist to discuss the emotional toll that going through a divorce will take on you.